c6d59zm4k6-stack/Google-Sheet-Pivot/SETUP.md

 1. Visit your Render URL in a browser.
 2. Click **Sign in with Google** → log in with the same account you added as a test user in step 2.3.5.
 3. Google will show a warning screen ("Google hasn't verified this app") because it's in testing mode — click **Advanced → Go to (your app name)**.
 This is expected and safe; it's your own app.
-4. Pick a file from the dropdown, type your request (e.g. "total revenue by region and month"), click **Generate**.
+4. Click **Choose file from Drive…**, browse into any folder in your Drive, and pick a spreadsheet.
+Then type your request (e.g. "total revenue by region and month") and click **Generate**.
 5. The pivot appears above, and a link to the new tab in the Google Sheet appears below the table (only for native Google Sheets files, not CSV/xlsx).

 ---